xfbs/otw/docs/bandit/level25.md

     exit 0

 It's a bash script that shows me a file using `more`.
 That's a strange way of doing it.

+It is possible to invoke an editor from the `more` utility.
+In order for the `more` utility to work, I needed to set the size of my terminal to be small enough for it to not just print the text.

+Then I connected to the level using SSH.
+The fact that `more` is active is apparent from the little info box in the corner.

+    --More--(83%)

+Next, I pressed `v` to open up the visual editor (`vim` by default).
+At that point I'm able to resize my terminal back to a more reasonable size.
+I can type `:e /etc/bandit_pass/bandit26` to open up the password, which is

+    5czgV9L3Xx8JPOyRbXh6lQbmIOWvPT6Z